 The Germans, figuring they’d made a mistake, laughed it off and went on their way.

 Lekeux returned to camp with the vital drawings completed and Pitouchi on his shoulder.

 Even more cats did their tours of duty on ships during World War I.

-- Togo, “the pet of the ‘Dreadnought,’” is shown “‘on watch’ in the muzzle of the [battleship’s] 12th gun.”
+- Togo, “the pet of the ‘Dreadnought,’” is shown “‘on watch’ in the muzzle of the [battleship’s] 12th gun”

 Check out these photos of cats who served in WWI:

 Paranoia was running high, and officers began wondering if German troops were using the animals to relay messages.
-Nobody knows what the upshot was, but hopefully the trio escaped the traps being set for them.
+Nobody knows what the upshot was — but with any luck, the trio escaped the traps being set for them.